Nebula-Block-Data/docs/Serverless_Endpoints/Text_Generation.md

 }
 ```

-whereas the streaming option will return several responses, each containing a `chat.completion.chunk` object, and will look like this:
+Whereas the streaming option will return several responses, each containing a `chat.completion.chunk` object, and will look like this:

 ```json
 {